Having an exhibition at

 Members of the Association of Photographic Artists

-• Photographic Gallery Hippolyte: €650
+- Photographic Gallery Hippolyte: €650

-• Hippolyte Studio: €280
+- Hippolyte Studio: €280

-• Both spaces: €930
+- Both spaces: €930

 Others:

-• Photographic Gallery Hippolyte: €1000
+- Photographic Gallery Hippolyte: €1000

-• Hippolyte Studio: €280
+- Hippolyte Studio: €280

-• Both spaces: €1280
+- Both spaces: €1280

 The exhibition rents are decided annually by the board of the Association of Photographic Artists.
 The association aims to moderate the exhibition rents charged to artists each year, although this depends on received subsidies and any potential increase in costs.
 The association’s future goal is to eliminate exhibition rents and instead implement exhibition fees.

-The exhibitor is responsible for installing the artworks, transport and insurance of the artworks, personal travel expenses, any AV equipment, associated installation costs, and technical support.
+The exhibitor is responsible for installing the artworks, transport and insurance of the artworks, personal travel expenses, AV equipment, associated installation costs, and technical support.

 The Association of Photographic Artists charges a 25% commission on the net sale price of artworks and sales of additional materials related to the exhibition.
 Artworks will also be available for sale on the association’s online shop (shop.hippolyte.fi), with the selection of works for sale made in collaboration with the exhibitor.

-How to Apply
+How to apply

 The electronic form must include, as a single PDF file, the exhibition application (max.
 10 pages), which should contain the following sections:

-• Concise exhibition plan: 1 page (A4), presenting the exhibition idea and practical implementation
+- Concise exhibition plan: 1 page (A4), presenting the exhibition idea and practical implementation

-• Condensed curriculum vitae
+- Condensed curriculum vitae

+The exhibition concept and elaboration of content are essential parts of the application.
 The application text should clarify the proposed exhibition’s relationship to photographic art or the extended field of photography, especially when it is not obvious.
 Additionally, the application should include, if possible, the names of the planned artworks, their completion years, dimensions, techniques, and any other information supporting the understanding of the exhibition as a whole.
 If the exhibition proposal includes moving images, the application is expected to contain a link to a sample or the entire artwork, which should be viewable online (e.g., Vimeo, Youtube).

-NOTE: Attachments should be submitted as a single PDF file.
+NOTE: Attachments must be submitted as a single PDF file.
 Files can be combined into PDF format here.
 File naming convention: last name_first name.
 The maximum file size for attachment is 8 MB.
 If any of the requested attachments are missing or if the application is significantly incomplete, it will not be evaluated.

 The Association of Photographic Artists requests permission for the processing of personal data in connection with the exhibition application.
 Personal data will not be disclosed to members of the exhibition committee or third parties.
 The information will be deleted after the exhibition application process is completed and the exhibition selections are confirmed.